Washing Cloth Diapers

 If you want to know all about the science of laundry, check out Bummis Laundry Science.
 Check out the RDIA’s detergent database to search for detergents that meet your needs.

 Do any of the survey results surprise you?
+Will it change your method for washing cloth diapers?

 Information is based on opinion & survey results.
 Change-Diapers.com is not liable for any damage or injury that may arise from your diaper washing routine!